robusta-dev/robusta/docs/installation.rst

     Do not use ``helm/robusta/values.yaml`` in the GitHub repo.
 It has some empty placeholders which are replaced during our release process.

-.. dropdown:: Installing in a different namespace
+.. details:: Installing in a different namespace
-    :color: light

     Create a namespace ``robusta`` and install robusta in the new namespace using: